-No Timescale 4
+No Timescale 3

 Ref.
+Category Priority Complete By

+F1 Lightning No Timescale

+Finding/Observation Ac Action/Recommendation

-Category Priority Complete By F1 Lightning No Timescale Finding/0 Observation Action/Recommendation n premises the surror particular considers g protection system was not observed, however the are at a similar height to the other structures within unding area and is not at a higher elevation or in a dry exposed position, therefore the assessor is that the fire risk without a lightning protection tted is tolerable and one is not considered essential. ent undertake a risk assessme e if lightning protection is requ
+premises the surro particular considers ng protection system was not observed, however the sare at a similar height to the other structures within unding area and is not at a higher elevation or in a ray exposed position, therefore the Assessor is that the fire risk without a lightning protection tted is tolerable and one is not considered essential. nt undertake a risk assessme if lightning protection is requ

 Ref.
-Category Priority Complete By

-M1 Common Area Fire Doors No Timescale
+Category Priority Complete By M1 Common Area Fire Doors No Timescale

-Finding/ Observation Action/Recommendation n
+Finding/Observation

-fixtures f were ide combine the Hom- premises doors op dents storeroom fire doors appear to be original from when the premises was first constructed and entified as notional FD30 fire doors (note, without end intumescent cold smoke seals).
-This is in-line with the Office Guide benchmark standard for a low-rise swhere smoke control is possible and flat entrance ben directly into the common area stairway.
-The storeroom fire doors only have two hinges fitted. premises, provide a third as during a major refurbishmo I central fire rated hinge to all doors, including the one fitted a.
+The residents storeroom fire doors appear to be original fixtures from when the premises was first constructed and were identified as notional FD30 fire doors (note, without combined intumescent cold smoke seals).
+This is in-line with the Home Office Guide benchmark standard for a low-rise premises where smoke control is possible and flat entrance doors open directly into the common area stairway.
+The residents storeroom fire doors only have two hinges fitted.